 I’m not a scientist or doctor, and I don’t want to get too technical, but suffice it to say that adequate sleep is extremely important for all areas of mental and physical health.
 If you are drinking coffee to cope with inadequate sleep, then the most important advice I can give you is this: make adequate sleep a non-negotiable priority.
 Forget what Arnold Schwarzenegger said about sleeping faster or what your favorite politician or business tycoon claimed about doing just fine on four to six hours of sleep.
 Sleep is vital to our health.
 No one is immune to the detrimental effects of inadequate sleep or the long-term damage it has on our minds and bodies, and no amount of coffee can prevent or reverse the damage caused by inadequate sleep.

 Caffeine does not actually help you in the long term.
 It makes you feel temporarily more alert by preventing your brain from receiving adenosine, the chemical that makes you feel sleepy.
-Adenosine slowly builds up in your brain throughout the day.
-The more adenosine built up in your brain, the sleepier you feel.
-Adenosine in conjunction with your circadian rhythm should keep you on a good, natural sleep schedule if you listen to your brain and body when they tell you it’s time for bed and sleep and wake up at consistent times.
+Normally, adenosine slowly builds up in your brain throughout the day.
+The more the adenosine builds up in your brain, the sleepier you feel.
+Adenosine in conjunction with your circadian rhythm should keep you on a good, natural sleep schedule.

-When we understand what coffee does to our brains, we can see that it is not a permanent or wise solution to sleepiness.
-It does not solve the root problem and can often end up making it worse by creating a vicious cycle of sleep deprivation, overcompensation, and caffeine dependency.
-If you’re interested in the importance of sleep and the effects of caffeine, I highly recommend the book Why We Sleep by Matthew Walker.
+When we understand what coffee does to our brains, we can see that it is not a wise solution to sleepiness.
+It does not deal with the root cause of our fatigue and can often end up making things worse by creating a vicious cycle of sleep deprivation, overcompensation, and caffeine dependency.
+If you’re interested in the importance of sleep and the effects of caffeine on the body, I highly recommend the book Why We Sleep by Matthew Walker.

 Save yourself some cash.

-I’m not trying to sound like one of those guys trying to sell you a book about how giving up your daily latte will make you a millionaire, but it can truly save you some money.
-If you’re a coffee snob or an avid coffee drinker who buys a cup at Starbucks every morning, you could save a lot of money each month by forgoing the fancy brew in favor of a cheaper alternative or nothing at all.
+I’m not one of those guys trying to sell you a book about how giving up your daily latte will make you a millionaire, but giving up coffee actually can save you some cash.
+If you’re an avid coffee drinker who buys a cup at Starbucks every morning, you could save a lot of money each month by forgoing the fancy brew.
 You spend more on coffee by getting it from a café than you would by brewing it at home or using up the Folger’s in the breakroom at work.
 Even a plain cup of black coffee can cost several dollars at a café.
-Multiply that by about twenty workdays per month, and you’re saving some serious cash.
+Multiply that by about twenty workdays per month, and you’re talking some serious cash.

 If you’re not quite so rabid for coffee, you might not end up saving a ton, but you could still save a good bit.
 I usually made my coffee at home in the mornings and only bought from a café a few times a month.
 By cutting out coffee, I save around twenty or thirty dollars per month.
 That’s not crazy money, but twenty or thirty dollars can be helpful when you’re on a small budget.